ck37/featurerank/README.md

 # especially for comparison to individual feature ranking algorithms.
 # (See stability scores in Table 3 of paper.)
 set.seed(2)

+# Takes about 90 seconds using 1 core.
+system.time({
 results =
   do.call(rbind.data.frame,
           lapply(1:10,